 Richland Balsam Nature Loop Trail is a 1.4 mile lightly trafficked loop trail located near Tuckasegee, North Carolina that features a great forest setting and is rated as moderate.
-The trail is primarily used for hiking and is accessible from March until November.
+The trail is primarily used for hiking and is best used from March until November.
 Dogs are also able to use this trail.

 Short loop trail to the top of Richland Balsam.
 No views from the top, but there is a large rock with the USGS survey marker.